 The Western Mediterranean is the area from the west coast of Italy and covers France, Spain and North Africa including the Atlantic coast of Morocco and the Canary Islands.
 Enjoy the history and culture of Florence, the excitement of Monte Carlo, the architecture of Barcelona and the Arabic heritage of Morocco.

 Extended Mediterranean cruises are more than just a combination of east or western Mediterranean cruises.
 The size of the Med and the range of major ports allows cruise lines to offer a huge range of 10 to 14 day (and longer) itineraries.
-Again research into what is available is vital for people looking for longer cruises here.

 While cruises are available year round the main season is from March to October to take advantage of the longer days and warmer weather.

-Cruises depart from most of the major ports but they key embark ports include Barcelona, Monte Carlo, Rome (Civitavecchia), Venice, Athens and Istanbul.
+Cruises depart from most of the major ports but the key embark ports include Barcelona, Monte Carlo, Rome (Civitavecchia), Venice, Athens and Istanbul.
 Many cruises also start and finish in the UK with Southampton being the major port.

 Weather during the cruise season is warm to hot and the days are long and generally sunny.
 Most rain in the region falls in the winter months.